The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 💶 Entrance Fee: 3 euros or 10 euros for the Cathedral, the Bell Tower, and the Museum

-Lucca Cathedral, or San Martino, is a key spot in Lucca that people have been coming to for centuries, especially those traveling the Via Francigena.
+Lucca Cathedral, also called Duomo San Martino, is a key spot in Lucca that people have been coming to for centuries, especially those traveling the Via Francigena.

 The biggest art piece, however, is the Volto Santo, an ancient wooden crucifix that’s said to have been made by angels.
 You can expect to spend 30 to 45 minutes inside, including the climb to the bell tower, which I highly recommend!